 Built in 1910 as the Globe and renamed the Lunt-Fontanne in 1958 in honor of the famed acting couple, this handsome theatre is now owned by the Nederlander Organization.

-The house’s most recent productions have been Titanic; A Midsummer Night’s Dream; The Three Sisters; Hello, Dolly!; Comedy Tonight; Best Little Whorehouse Goes Public; Ain’t Broadway Grand; Catskills on Broadway; Sting in 3 Penny Opera; Gospel at Colonus; Uptown…It’s Hot!; Richard Burton and Elizabeth Taylor in Private Lives; Sophisticated Ladies; Sandy Duncan in Peter Pan; The Rothschilds with Tony Awards for Hal Linden and Keene Curtis; and a series of revivals of hit musicals: A Funny Thing Happened on the Way to the Forum starring Phil Silvers (1972); The Pajama Game (1973); My Fair Lady (from the St. James Theatre); and Carol Channing back again in Hello, Dolly!
+The house’s productions include Titanic; A Midsummer Night’s Dream; The Three Sisters; Hello, Dolly!; Comedy Tonight; Best Little Whorehouse Goes Public; Ain’t Broadway Grand; Catskills on Broadway; Sting in 3 Penny Opera; Gospel at Colonus; Uptown…It’s Hot!; Richard Burton and Elizabeth Taylor in Private Lives; Sophisticated Ladies; Sandy Duncan in Peter Pan; The Rothschilds with Tony Awards for Hal Linden and Keene Curtis; and a series of revivals of hit musicals: A Funny Thing Happened on the Way to the Forum starring Phil Silvers (1972); The Pajama Game (1973); My Fair Lady (from the St. James Theatre); and Carol Channing back again in Hello, Dolly!
 (1978).
 During these years there was also the musical Rex, starring Nicol Williamson.

 In the 1960s Sid Caesar shined in the musical Little Me, with Bob Fosse’s choreography winning a Tony Award; Martha Graham and her Dance Company performed; Richard Burton played Hamlet and Hume Cronyn won a Tony as Polonius; Norman Wisdom amused in Walking Happy; Julie Harris went musical in Skyscraper; Marlene Dietrich made a dazzling Broadway debut in a concert of songs and anecdotes, backed by Burt Bacharach and his Orchestra; a Wall Street musical called How Now, Dow Jones won a Tony Award for actor Hiram Sherman; and Nicol Williamson played an interesting, acerbic Hamlet.